-Therefore, brokers might as well submit trades to the interbank market but they don’t necessarily submit each and every trade there.
-From a business perspective, it makes much more sense to introduce a series of filters so that trades of potentially losing customers remain inside a brokerage company, and that of potentially winning ones are submitted to the interbank market.
-This is a hybrid model – you can read more about this and other models in this article.
+Therefore, brokers might submit trades to the interbank market, but they don’t necessarily submit each and every one of them.
+From a business perspective, it makes much more sense to introduce a series of filters, so that the trades of potentially losing customers remain inside a brokerage company, and potentially winning ones are submitted to the interbank market.
+This is a hybrid model – you can read more about this and other models in article A-book and B-book.

 Conspiracy answer.
 The interbank market was established so that only banks could trade there.
-Forex trades are passed to as far as a liquidity provider and more likely meet their counter orders there or the provider itself acts as counterparty.
+Forex trades are passed to as far as a liquidity provider and more likely meet their counter orders there or the provider acts as a counterparty.

 5. Does the Market Plays Against You?